Jaas-Wang/smartbook/smartbook/Fastai-07.md

 Like with Mixup, you won't generally see significant improvements from label smoothing until you train more epochs.
 Try it yourself and see: how many epochs do you have to train before label smoothing shows an improvement?

 像Mixup一样，直到你训练更多的周期前，你通常不会看到来自标签平滑的重要改善。你自己实验一下并观察：在标签平滑显示出重大改善前，你必须做多少周期的训练？

+## Conclusion

+## 结尾

+You have now seen everything you need to train a state-of-the-art model in computer vision, whether from scratch or using transfer learning.
+Now all you have to do is experiment on your own problems!
+See if training longer with Mixup and/or label smoothing avoids overfitting and gives you better results.
+Try progressive resizing, and test time augmentation.

+Most importantly, remember that if your dataset is big, there is no point prototyping on the whole thing.
+Find a small subset that is representative of the whole, like we did with Imagenette, and experiment on it.

+In the next three chapters, we will look at the other applications directly supported by fastai: collaborative filtering, tabular modeling and working with text.
+We will go back to computer vision in the next section of the book, with a deep dive into convolutional neural networks in <chapter_convolutions>.

+## Questionnaire

+1. What is the difference between ImageNet and Imagenette?
+When is it better to experiment on one versus the other?
+2. What is normalization?
+3. Why didn't we have to care about normalization when using a pretrained model?
+4. What is progressive resizing?
+5. Implement progressive resizing in your own project.
+Did it help?
+6. What is test time augmentation?
+How do you use it in fastai?
+7. Is using TTA at inference slower or faster than regular inference?
+Why?
+8. What is Mixup?
+How do you use it in fastai?
+9. Why does Mixup prevent the model from being too confident?
+10. Why does training with Mixup for five epochs end up worse than training without Mixup?
+11. What is the idea behind label smoothing?
+12. What problems in your data can label smoothing help with?
+13. When using label smoothing with five categories, what is the target associated with the index 1?
+14. What is the first step to take when you want to prototype quick experiments on a new dataset?

+### Further Research

+1. Use the fastai documentation to build a function that crops an image to a square in each of the four corners, then implement a TTA method that averages the predictions on a center crop and those four crops.
+Did it help?
+Is it better than the TTA method of fastai?
+2. Find the Mixup paper on arXiv and read it.
+Pick one or two more recent articles introducing variants of Mixup and read them, then try to implement them on your problem.
+3. Find the script training Imagenette using Mixup and use it as an example to build a script for a long training on your own project.
+Execute it and see if it helps.
+4. Read the sidebar "Label Smoothing, the Paper", look at the relevant section of the original paper and see if you can follow it.
+Don't be afraid to ask for help!